In late February 2003 an uncontrolled muirburn, on a scale unprecedented in recent years, occurred in the west of Assynt.

 Muirburn Appendix 6 – Notes on ‘The Heather Burning’, Reay D.G.
 Clarke (2.2MB pdf)

 Muirburn Appendix 7 – Vegetation studies, Viv Halcrow (40.3MB pdf)

 The following items do not form part of the ‘Muirburn in Assynt Project’ but are worth recording here

 “Preventing Wildfires, learning from experience”

-A one day forum, with a series of presentations was held in Kinlochewe Hall on 6 March 2020 looking at this subject.
+This additional item comes from a one day forum, with a series of presentations, which was held in Kinlochewe Hall on 6 March 2020.